Evdlaar/Presentations/README.md

 # Session Demo files

-Welcome to my repository of demo files I use during sessions!
+Welcome to my session repository.
-Files are ordered inside folders based on the session.
-Slidedecks are available through Slideshare which can be found here: https://www.slideshare.net/EnricovandeLaar
+Inside this repository the slides, demos and additional materials can be found which I used during an event.

+Want to see the session materials for a specific event?
+All events are ordered into seperate folders.

+Got a question about a session or want to learn more about the topic we discussed?
+You can contact me through Twitter at @evdlaar!